 The most challenging aspect of omnichannel selling is arguably delivering a consistent customer experience at every touchpoint.
 For many retailers, ecommerce is not a standalone entity.
-If you also operate brick and mortar outlets, or sell directly on social media, all of these channels should be equally integrated into your overall strategy.
+You may also operate brick and mortar outlets or sell directly on social media.
+All of these channels should be equally integrated into your overall strategy.

 The most important thing to remember is that omnichannel is about putting your customer – not your product – at the center of all decisions.
 Meet your customers where they shop, and respond to how they interact with your brand.

 Convenience, price, and free shipping were the top three reasons U.S. consumers across all generations chose to buy an item at a branded online store.
 The ability to touch or try on an item before purchase is the number one reason U.S. consumers shop at brick-and-mortar stores, although older generations are more likely to prioritize this than younger shoppers.